Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Materials and Method

 At test time, the models aim to accurately forecast MEG data from initial steps combined with subsequent stimuli.
 Consequently, one should train the models in the same setup.
 This boils down to minimizing a ``multi-step-ahead" $\ell_2$ prediction error:

 This ``multi-step-ahead" minimization requires unrolling the recurrent expression of $h_t$ over the preceding time steps, which the LSTM-based DRE model is able to do~\citep{teacher_forcing_nlp}.
-The DRE model is input with the observed MEG at the beginning of the sequence, and must predict the future MEG measurements using the (augmented) stimulus $\tilde{u}_t$.
-Note that the mapping to and from the latent space, $e_{\theta_3}$ and $d_{\theta_2}$, are learnt \textit{jointly} with the dynamical operator $f_{\theta_1}$.
-Furthermore, the DRE has reduced temporal receptive fields, the computational load is lightened and allows for a low or high-dimensional latent space.
+The DRE model takes as input the observed MEG at the beginning of the sequence, and must predict the future MEG measurements using the (augmented) stimulus $\tilde{u}_t$.
+Note that the mapping to and from the latent space, $e_{\theta_3}$ and $d_{\theta_2}$, are learned \textit{jointly} with the dynamical operator $f_{\theta_1}$.
+Furthermore, the DRE has reduced temporal receptive fields, thus the computational load is lightened and allows for a low or high-dimensional latent space.

-For the RTRF model, as it is linear and can suffer from numerical instabilities (see above), it is trained with the ``one-step-ahead'' version of the predictive loss with squared $\ell_2$ regularization:
+Given that the RTRF model is linear and can suffer from numerical instabilities (see above), it is trained with the ``one-step-ahead'' version of the predictive loss with squared $\ell_2$ regularization:

 TRF models are also trained with this ``one-step-ahead'' loss.
 As mentioned above, the linear models (TRF) require a larger receptive field than the nonlinear DRE.
 Large receptive fields induce a computational burden, because each time lag comes with a spatial dimension of size $d_h$ or $d_u$.
 To tackle this issue, $C$ is chosen to reduce this spatial dimension.
 In practice, we choose to learn $C$ \textit{separately} from the dynamics to simplify the training procedure of the linear models.
-We do this via a Principal Component Analysis (PCA) on the averaged (evoked) MEG data.
+Given a participant, we fit a Principal Component Analysis (PCA) with 40 components on their averaged (evoked) MEG data: the resulting PCA map is taken to be the matrix $C \in \mathbb{R}^{d_x \times 40}$.
 The resulting latent space will thus explain most of the variance of the original recording.
-Indeed, when training the TRF model on all 270 MEG sensors with no hidden state ($6.4 \pm 0.22\%$, MEAN and SEM across subjects) or using a 40-component PCA ($6.42 \pm 0.22$\%), we obtained similar performances.
+Indeed, when training the TRF model on all 270 MEG sensors with no hidden state ($6.4 \pm 0.22\%$, MEAN and SEM across subjects) or using a 40-component PCA ($6.43 \pm 0.17$\%), we obtained similar performances.
 The pseudo-inverse $C^{\dagger}$ required to compute the previous latent state $h_{t-1}$ is also obtained from the PCA model.
-Note that dimensionality reduction via linear demixing is a standard preprocessing step in MEG \citep{sspcorrection, Jung-etal:01, de2018decoding}.
+Note that dimensionality reduction via linear demixing is a standard preprocessing step in MEG analysis \citep{sspcorrection, Jung-etal:01, de2018decoding}.